MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 ---
 # Walkthrough: Create a traditional Windows Desktop application (C++)

 This walkthrough shows how to create a traditional Windows desktop application in Visual Studio.
-The application you'll create uses the Windows API to display "Hello, Windows desktop!" in a window.
+The application you create uses the Windows API to display "Hello, Windows desktop!" in a window.
 You can use the code that you develop in this walkthrough as a pattern to create Windows desktop applications.

 The Windows API (also known as the Win32 API, Windows Desktop API, and Windows Classic API) is a C-language-based framework for creating Windows applications.
 It has been used to create Windows applications for decades.
 More advanced and easier-to-program frameworks have been built on top of the Windows API.
 For example, MFC, ATL, the .NET frameworks.
 Even the most modern Windows Runtime code for UWP and Store apps written in C++/WinRT uses the Windows API underneath.
 For more information about the Windows API, see [Windows API Index](/windows/win32/apiindex/windows-api-list).